maxarmin/Idagio-DL/README.md

 Tool written in Python to download streamable tracks from IDAGIO.
 Beta build.
 Missing CLI support etc. I'll push out more builds in the future.

+You may use my wrapper, idapy, in your own projects.
 If you need to get in touch: Sorrow#5631, [Reddit](https://www.reddit.com/user/Sorrow446)

 # Disclaimer